QualiSystems/cloudshell-help/versioned_docs/version-2023.3/devguide/developing-shells/getting-started.md

 To create the Shell project, we’ll use [Shellfoundry](../reference/shellfoundry.md), a CLI tool for generating and distributing Shells.

 :::note
-Shellfoundary cannot work if there’s a proxy server present between the shellfoundry machine and the remote Quali Server machine.
+Shellfoundry cannot work if there’s a proxy server present between the shellfoundry machine and the remote Quali Server machine.
 :::

 **To install Shellfoundry:**